Monday, May 6, 2024

 Honorable Mentions:

-Patti Harrison, Together Together * Olivia Colman, The Lost Daughter * Kristen Stewart, Spencer * Renate Reinsve, The Worst Person in the World * Penelope Cruz, Parallel Mothers * Alana Haim, Licorice Pizza * Milana Aguzarova, Unclenching the Fists * Jodie Comer, The Last Duel * Thomasin McKenzie, Last Night in Soho
+Patti Harrison, Together Together * Olivia Colman, The Lost Daughter * Kristen Stewart, Spencer * Renate Reinsve, The Worst Person in the World * Penelope Cruz, Parallel Mothers * Alana Haim, Licorice Pizza * Milana Aguzarova, Unclenching the Fists * Jodie Comer, Last Duel * Babetida Sadjo, Our Father, The Devil * Thomasin McKenzie, Last Night in Soho

 Supporting Actress: